seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Mingle their spurs together.

 **BELARIUS**
-Who’s there?
+Who's there?

 *Enter CLOTEN*

 **CLOTEN**
 I cannot find those runagates; that villain
-Hath mock’d me.
+Hath mock'd me.
 I am faint.

 **BELARIUS**
-‘Those runagates!’
+'Those runagates!'
 Means he not us?
-I partly know him: ’tis
+I partly know him: 'tis
-Cloten, the son o’ the queen.
+Cloten, the son o' the queen.
 I fear some ambush!

 **GUIDERIUS**
 He is but one: you and my brother search